redislabs-training/training-geo-public/README.md

-# Training Geolocation-aware applications with Redis
+# Training - 'Geolocation-aware applications with Redis'

+This repository provides some exercises around the Redis Geo datatype.

 ## Preparations